Welcome to Fremont! Fremont is a diverse, vibrant, and quirky Seattle neighborhood with more than…

 Even today, the first Starbucks located directly across from Pike Place Market can be visited for a taste of Seattle’s long-standing coffee culture.

-Seattle, while being famous for its rain, mountains, and beards, is also well known for its coffee culture and abundant coffee snobs.
+While famous for its rain, mountains, and beards, Seattle is also well known for its coffee culture and abundant coffee snobs.

 7. Space Needle